MEDICAL BENEFITS PLAN 2 & 3

 Palliative Care - Medical care that is reasonable and necessary to reduce or temporarily moderate the intensity of an otherwise stable condition and/or is reasonable and necessary to enable the Member to continue current employment or a vocational training program.

-In both cases, the Member’s Primary Physician will be required to submit to the Director a written request that provides the following:
+In both cases, the Member’s Attending Physician will be required to submit to the Director a written request that provides the following:

 (1) A description of the objective findings;